Where should you get your coffee business money?

 Certainly, I have seen successful coffee businesses start with the stewardship of smart individuals who have taken a different approach to opening their coffee business.

-Not having money forced them to reconsider the traditional methods of starting a coffee business in favor of “out of the box” thinking.
+Not having much money forced would-be coffee shop owners to reconsider the traditional methods of starting a coffee business in favor of “out of the box” thinking.
 Because each scenario is different, I have seen hybrids of thought processes that are interesting but effective.
 In the end, they end up with a thriving coffee stand or café and are making a profit.

 For those successful coffee business owners, we’ve seen a variety of methods employed to get around this problem.
 We’ll be talking about these methods as well.
 For now, though, let’s continue with the obvious: if we are lacking in one area (money), we’ll have to compensate for it in another way (more planning and research).

 We know research and planning works – with it you can take your specific concept and mold it into the coffee business you want with the resources you have.
 Further, research and planning will help you bridge your current finances with other sources of capital.